Petronius of Bologna

-Saint Petronius (Petronio) (died ca. 450 AD) was bishop of Bologna during the fifth century.
+Petronius (Petronio) (died ca. 450 AD) was bishop of Bologna during the fifth century.
 He is a patron saint of the city.
 Born of a noble Roman family, he became a convert to Christianity and subsequently a priest.
 As bishop of Bologna, he built the Church of Santo Stefano.

 Life

-The only certain historical information we possess concerning him is derived from a letter written by Bishop Eucherius of Lyon (died 450–455) to Valerianus, and from Gennadius' De viris illustribus.

-Eucherius writes that the holy Bishop Petronius was then renowned in Italy for his virtues.
-From Gennadius we receive more detailed information: Petronius belonged to a noble family whose members occupied high positions at the imperial Court at Milan and in the provincial administrations at the end of the fourth and the beginning of the fifth centuries.
+The only sources on Petronius are a letter written by Bishop Eucherius of Lyon (died 450–455) to Valerianus, and Gennadius' De viris illustribus.
+Eucherius describes Petronius as renowned in Italy for his virtues.
+Gennadius writes that Petronius belonged to a noble family whose members occupied high positions at the imperial Court at Milan and in the provincial administrations at the end of the fourth and the beginning of the fifth centuries.